Strike grounds almost 300 flights at Frankfurt

 The strike means that around 290 out of the roughly 1,300 flights scheduled for Friday would not run, Fraport said, after 172 flights were cancelled on Thursday.

-The vast majority of the flights cancelled were operated by German flagship airline Deutsche Lufthansa, which has sacrificed flights within Europe and Germany in order to keep long-haul traffic in the air.
+The vast majority of the flights cancelled were operated by German flagship airline Deutsche Lufthansa (LHAG.DE), which has sacrificed flights within Europe and Germany in order to keep long-haul traffic in the air.

 Bankhaus Lampe analyst Sebastian Hein estimated the revenue lost by Lufthansa over Thursday and Friday at about 40 million euros, while Metzler's Juergen Pieper said one day's strike could cost between 2-3 million in profits.